 We realise this is a worrying time to be pregnant.
 You can find further advice on our page about pregnancy and coronavirus and on the Royal College of Obstetricians and Gynaecologists website.

 What if my partner or ex-partner and I both look after our children but live in separate homes?

 If you and your partner live in separate homes but take turns to look after your children, you can continue to do this.
-If there is a court order or formal agreement in place, you should try to stick to the arrangements it sets out.
-The Lord President has now issued guidance on compliance with court orders.
-This is available here.
+Our page on shared parenting has more information.

 Looking after yourself

-You can find advice on the Mind website about coronavirus and your wellbeing.
+You can also find advice on the Mind website about coronavirus and your wellbeing.